 300-850 score range.
-VantageScore 3.0 credit scores range from 300 to 850, employing a numerical scale more familiar to lenders and consumers than the range of 501-990 used by earlier VantageScore models.
+VantageScore 3.0 and 4.0 credit scores range from 300 to 850, employing a numerical scale more familiar to lenders and consumers than the range of 501-990 used by earlier VantageScore models.
 For background on the reasons for this change, see this video.

 Consumer resources.
 An informed borrower is a better borrower, and empowering consumers with knowledge about credit scoring helps them make better credit management decisions.
 The YourVantageScore.com website offers a wealth of facts and tips for consumers curious about credit scoring, or serious about improving their scores.
 And the Credit Score Quiz, co-sponsored with the Consumer Federation of America, helps consumers test and improve their knowledge of credit scoring and its importance to financial health.